23rd Aug, 2019

 Generating high quality leads has consistently been the top most challenge for marketers as per various surveys done in the last 8 years.

-The Lead Game – What’s Good and What’s Bad
+The Lead Generation Game – What’s Good and What’s Bad

-The data accrued based on the conversation (and other explicit data) as well as the backend research (implicit data) can give an understandable idea of whether that lead is good or bad.
+The sales data accrued based on the conversation (and other explicit data) as well as the backend research (implicit data) can give an understandable idea of whether that sales lead is good or bad.

 To be able to have positive results at this stage, you need to have the most updated database.